startupsteroid-com/docs.ssdspv.com/content/docs/DealFlow/registration/registration types/investor registration steps/index.md

 - Once you enter the OTP you will be redirected to Investor Profile
 - In Profile you can setup your Investment Preferences and Sign the code of conduct
 - Here you Go, your Investor Profile is settled Down, You can now edit of check other menu options as per your need
-- If you still have doubts you can click on the link https://www.youtube.com/watch?v=DhaTITFk8vw to have a clear idea of steps
+- If you still have doubts you can click on the link https : //www.youtube.com/watch?v=DhaTITFk8vw to have a clear idea of steps

+If you still have any doubts you can refer the video mentioned above.